swseighman/Cassandra-Quarkus-Demo/README.md

 echo " done."
 ```

-You can adjust the parameters of `wrk` to fit your environment.
+You can adjust the parameters of `wrk` script to fit your environment.
+We're running four consecutive tests, keeping only the last test for the final graph (see below).

 First, let's start the application in JVM mode:
 ```